Codecademy/docs/README.md

 - Give feedback in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeqwAiV8C2EjXciqTvPFI-ABxkh9iyy7HL-hnr69GrRW99MiA/viewform).
 - Join the [#CodecademyDocs](https://twitter.com/search?q=%23CodecademyDocs) discussion on Twitter.

-Whether you are a code newbie or a seasoned hacker, we have something for you.
+Whether you are a code newbie or a seasoned hacker, we have something for you!

 Please read through the [Contribution Guide](https://github.com/Codecademy/docs/tree/main/CONTRIBUTING.md) ✨.
 There you'll find a write-up of our content standards and style guide, as well as templates for creating your entries.